War in Afghanistan (2001–2021): Humanitarian crisis

-Following the Taliban takeover, western nations suspended humanitarian aid and the World Bank and International Monetary Fund also halted payments to Afghanistan.
+Following the Taliban takeover, western nations suspended humanitarian aid, and the World Bank and International Monetary Fund also halted payments to Afghanistan.
 The Biden administration froze about $9 billion in assets belonging to the Afghan central banks, blocking the Taliban from accessing billions of dollars held in US bank accounts.
-In October 2021, the UN stated that more than half of Afghanistan's 39 million people faced an acute food shortage.
-On 11 November 2021, the Human Rights Watch reported that Afghanistan is facing widespread famine due to collapsed economy and broken banking system.
+By October 2021, more than half of Afghanistan's 39 million people faced an acute food shortage.
+By November, Afghanistan was facing widespread famine due to collapsed economy and broken banking system.
 World leaders pledged $1.2 billion in humanitarian aid to Afghanistan.
-On 22 December 2021, The United Nations Security Council unanimously adopted a US-proposed resolution to help humanitarian aid reach desperate Afghans, while seeking to keep funds out of Taliban hands.
+In December, the UN Security Council unanimously adopted a US-proposed resolution to help aid reach desperate Afghans, while seeking to keep funds out of Taliban hands.

-On 29 August 2022, U.N. humanitarian chief, Martin Griffiths, warned about Afghanistan's deepening poverty with 6 million people at risk of famine.
-He stated that conflict, poverty, climate shocks and food insecurity "have long been a sad reality" in Afghanistan, but almost a year after the Taliban takeover, halt to large-scale development aid have made the situation critical.
+In August 2022, UN humanitarian chief Martin Griffiths warned about Afghanistan's deepening poverty, with 6 million people at risk of famine.
+He stated that conflict, poverty, climate shocks, and food insecurity "have long been a sad reality" in Afghanistan, but almost a year after the Taliban takeover, halt to large-scale development aid have made the situation critical.

-In February 2025, the Trump administration froze foreign aid and cut funding to the United States Agency for International Development (USAID), adversely affecting the humanitarian situation in Afghanistan.
-According to a CNN investigation, 40% of the country's humanitarian health facilities have closed or suspended operations as a result.
-The Trump Administration stated that no one had died as a result of aid cuts.
-CNN disputed this, with one pediatrician in Afghanistan telling them that the infant mortality rate had increased by 3 to 4%.
+In 2025, the second Trump administration froze foreign aid and cut funding to the US Agency for International Development (USAID), adversely affecting the humanitarian crisis.
+40% of the country's humanitarian health facilities closed or suspended operations as a result.
+The Trump administration stated that no one had died as a result of aid cuts.
+CNN disputed this, with one pediatrician in Afghanistan telling them that the infant mortality rate had increased by 3% to 4%.